-If the charging officer or an arresting officer is authorized to administer a chemical analysis of a person's breath, the charging officer or the arresting officer may give the person charged the oral and written notice of rights required by this subsection.
-This authority applies regardless of the type of chemical analysis designated."
+If the charging officer or an arresting officer is authorized to administer a chemical 1 2 analysis of a person's breath, the charging officer or the arresting officer may give the 3 person charged the oral and written notice of rights required by this subsection.
+This 4 authority applies regardless of the type of chemical analysis designated."
+5 Section 27.

-Section 28.
 G.S.
-20-16.5(b) reads as rewritten:

-- "(b) Revocations for Persons Who Refuse Chemical Analyses or Have Alcohol Concentrations of 0.08 or More After Driving a Motor Vehicle or of 0.04 or More After Driving a Commercial Vehicle.
-Who Are Charged With Certain Implied Consent Offenses.
-A person's driver's license is subject to revocation under this section if: - (1) A charging officer has reasonable grounds to believe that the person has committed an offense subject to the implied-consent provisions of G.S.
-20-16.2;

-1 (2) The person is charged with that offense as provided in G.S.
-20-16.2(a); 2 (3) The charging officer and the chemical analyst comply with the 3 procedures of G.S.
+20-16.5(b) reads as rewritten: 6 "(b) Revocations for Persons Who Refuse Chemical Analyses or Have Alcohol 7 Concentrations of 0.08 or More After Driving a Motor Vehicle or of 0.04 or More After 8 Driving a Commercial Vehicle.
+Who Are Charged With Certain Implied Consent 9 Offenses. - A person's driver's license is subject to revocation under this section if: 10 (1) A charging officer has reasonable grounds to believe that the person has committed an offense subject to the implied-consent provisions of G.S.
+11 12 20-16.2: 13 (2) The person is charged with that offense as provided in G.S.
+20-16.2(a); 14 (3) The charging officer and the chemical analyst comply with the 15 procedures of G.S.
 20-16.2 and G.S.
-20-139.1 in requiring the person's 4 submission to or procuring a chemical analysis; and 5 (4) The person: 6 ' / a.
-Willfully refuses to submit to the chemical analysis; 7 b.
-Has an alcohol concentration of 0.08 or more within a relevant time 8 after the driving; or 9 c.
-Has an alcohol concentration of 0.04 or more at any relevant time 10 after the driving of a commercial vehicle; or 11 d.
-Has any alcohol concentration in the person's blood at any relevant 12 time after transporting children in a school bus, a school activity bus, or 13 a child care vehicle."
-14 Section on 29.
+20-139.1 in requiring the person's 16 submission to or procuring a chemical analysis; and 17 (4) The person: 18 Willfully refuses to submit to the chemical analysis; a.
+Has an alcohol concentration of 0.08 or more within a relevant 19 b.
+20 time after the driving; or 21 c.
+Has an alcohol concentration of 0.04 or more at any relevant time after the driving of a commercial vehicle; or 22 Has any alcohol concentration at any relevant time after 23 d.
+24 transporting children in a school bus, a school activity bus, or a child care vehicle."
+25 Section 28.
 G.S.
-20-16.5(b1) reads as rewritten: 15 "(b1) Precha arge Test Results as Basis for Revocation Notwithstanding the 16 provisions s of su bsection (b), a person's driver's license is subject to revocation under this 17 section if: 18 (1) He The person requests a precharge chemical analysis pursuant to G.S.
-19 20-16.2(i); and 20 (2) He The person has: 21 a.
-An alcohol concentration of 0.08 or more at any relevant time after 22 driving; or 23 b.
-An alcohol concentration of 0.04 or more at any relevant time after 24 driving a commercial motor vehicle; and vehicle; or 25 c.
-Any alcohol concentration in his blood at any relevant time after 26 transporting children in a school bus, a school activity bus, or a child 27 care vehicle; and 28 (3) He The person is charged with an implied-consent offense."
-29 Section on 30.
-G.S.
-20-138.1(a) reads as rewritten: 30 "(a) Offen se. - A person commits the offense of impaired driving if he the person 31 drives any y vehic ele upon any highway, any street, or any public vehicular area within this 32 State: 33 (1) While under the influence of an impairing substance; or 34 (2) After having consumed sufficient alcohol that he the person has, at any 35 relevant time after the driving, an alcohol concentration of 0.08 or more.
-36 more; or 37 (3) After having consumed sufficient alcohol that the person has, at any 38 relevant time after the driving of a school bus, a school activity bus, or a 39 child care vehicle transporting any children, any alcohol concentration 40 in his blood."
-41 PART IV.
-IMMEDIATE CIVIL REVOCATION FOR DRIVERS UNDER 21 42 YEARS ( OF AG E. 43 Section on 31.
-G.S.
-20-16.2(a) reads as rewritten:
+20-16.5(b1) reads as rewritten: 26 27 "(b1) Precharge Test Results as Basis for Revocation. - Notwithstanding the provisions of subsection (b), a person's driver's license is subject to revocation under this 28 29 section if: 30 He The person requests a precharge chemical analysis pursuant to G.S.
+(1) 20-16.2(i); and 31 He The person has: 32 (2) 33 An alcohol concentration of 0.08 or more at any relevant time 34 after driving; or 35 An alcohol concentration of 0.04 or more at any relevant time b. after driving a commercial motor vehicle; and vehicle; or 36 Any alcohol concentration at any relevant time after transporting 37 c. children in a school bus, a school activity bus, or a child care 38 vehicle; and

+He The person is charged with an implied-consent offense."